Airbnb Trust Accounting for Property Managers using Xero

 Set Invoice Contact & Tracking Categories

-In Bnbtally (by Tallylytics), for each invoice in your listing rules, you’re able to configure a contact.
+In Bnbtally, for each invoice in your listing rules, you’re able to configure a contact.
 For property managers, we usually recommend to set the owner as the contact.
 As for tracking categories, it’s a good idea to set both the owner and the listing address as the tracking category.
 See the example below for further illustration:

 Airbnb Trust Accounting Xero Tracking Categories